PentheusLennuye/fpsupport/docs/index.md

 that promise ... so long as the developers use best practice testing and SOLID principles.

-BOth FP and OOP can be difficult to exploit without painful education or experience.
+Both FP and OOP can be difficult to exploit without painful education or experience.
 My notes and other materials are posted here to assist folks with _their_ painful education or experience.